indrabasak/spring-k8s-prometheus/README.md

 Spring Boot Example with Kubernetes and Prometheus
 ======================================================
-This is an example of using a Spring Boot application with Kubernetes and Docker.
+This is example of using a Spring Boot application with Kubernetes, Prometheus, and Grafana.

+## Prometheus
+[Prometheus](https://prometheus.io/) is an open source monitoring and alerting system.
+It's primarliy used for collecting and storing metrics.
+It also provides a graphical interface and a query language (PromQL) for querying metrics.

+Prometheus uses a pull model for collecting metrics.

 ## [Maven Changes](#maven-changes)
 In this example, Spotify's [Dockerfile Maven Plugin](https://github.com/spotify/dockerfile-maven)